 Brown Maple Features:

 One of the most commonly asked questions at QW Furniture is 'What is the difference between Rustic Cherry and Regular Cherry?
 And what is Sap Cherry?'
 The difference can be summed in 'grain variation'.
 In Rustic Cherry furniture, there is more grain variation allowed.
-Meaning, small grain burls and even small knots are allowed.
+Meaning, small grain burls and even some knots are allowed.
 Because there is less waste using Rustic Cherry, the cost is less than regular Cherry.
 In many cases, our customers want this variation and cost savings and prefer the Rustic Cherry.
 Sap Cherry is similar to Rustic Cherry, but does not have as many knots.
 Sap Cherry contains boards from both the outer part of the Cherry tree and the center "heartwood" in the middle of the tree resulting in more color and grain variation.

 Cherry is widely considered one of the most beautiful American hardwoods.
 With a deep, wide and exotic grain pattern, it is easy to see why.